 I had lots of local clients — they represented a big % of my income — but I didn’t think anything would change.
 Some had been with me for 10 years or more and they adapted wonderfully to working remotely with me while I was in Paris.

 Because I wasn’t ever coming back to Alaska, and the brutal time difference (I’m now 10 hours ahead), a lot of them broke up with me.
-It was one thing for me to be gone for 90 days, quite another for me to be permanently on the other side of the world.
+It was one thing for me to be gone for six months out of the year, quite another for me to be permanently on the other side of the world.
 And even though my business is still Alaska-based, I know a lot of biz peeps prefer to support their local economies.

 It gets worse.
 I had secured (or so I thought), a $30k contract that I was sure would tide me over during my transition.
 I worked to get that gig for a year, I was told it was mine (I just needed to wait for grant money to come through), but at the 11th hour, they put it out to bid, changed their bylaws to give preference to a local business, and I lost it.